 International commercial arbitration

 Sep 2020-Jan 2021: Retained by Betamax Ltd to assist panel of English lawyers (led by Mark Howard QC and Salim Moollan QC) in an appeal to the Privy Council against the judgment of the Supreme Court of Mauritius to set aside an arbitral award of c.USD 115 million for public policy considerations.
-Appeal upheld.
+Appeal allowed.

 May 2019-Sep 2019: Instructed by a US-based litigation funder to advise on taking security interest in an arbitration claim and its proceeds.